JohannesKonings/JohannesKonings.github.io/_posts/2020-10-19-example_react_average_of_items_in_different_arrays.md

 # ⚠ Disclaimer

-This is a quick example how to calculate the average of different items in different arrays.
+This is a quick example how to calculate the average of different items from different arrays.
 If there are better solutions, please let me know.

 # Overview